Dicing with disaster | Why near misses shouldn’t be overlooked

 When you think of workplace safety, you probably think about accidents, injuries and fatalities.
 However, reporting and investigating near misses can be just as important as actual workplace accidents.

 You might be tempted to ignore near misses, but it’s vital that you don’t just brush them off.
 Just because it was a near miss this time, doesn’t mean it will be the next time.
 A near miss should be treated as warning of an accident in the making and an opportunity to assess your hazard control measures.
-By acknowledging the warning and looking for the near miss’s causes, you can prevent the situation recurring.
+By acknowledging the warning and identifying the cause or causes, you can prevent the situation recurring.
 Near misses can also help expose less obvious hazards in your workplace.

 We explain what a near miss is, why you need to address them when they happen, and how they can be used to prevent full-blown accidents occurring.